 No in-person visit with a medical professional is required for approval.
 This streamlined approach saves time while maintaining proper oversight.

-You can only purchase screening for one person at a time.
-If ordering for family members, complete separate transactions for each individual.
+You can only purchase screening for one person at a time — complete separate transactions for family members.

 Providing Your Sample at a Lab Location